AldoPenaGa/LRT4102-Lab1-IntroPython/README.md

 It is necessary to distinguish between local and global variables, Python global variables are those that are not declared inside any function and have a global scope, whereas Python local variables are those that are created inside a function and their scope is confined to that function alone.

 2. Basic Math Operations: Python supports a variety of mathematical operations.
+Example:

 x = 10
 y = 20